 - In the sequel, two sides use Terran in their name: the Galactic Terran-Vasudan Alliance (composed of humans and Vasudans) and the Neo-Terran Front (composed of anti-Vasudan human radicals, with a vision of 'Neo-Terra' as an utopia for humans).

 - In StarCraft, humans who aren't from Earth are called Terrans.
 Humans from Earth are called...humans.
 Earth is still called Earth.

 - The French translation uses untranslated "Terran" for the Terran confederacy (and later empire) of the Koprulu sector, and translated "Terriens" for the United Earth Directory forces.

 - Wing Commander has the Terran Confederation, with "Terrans" occasionally being used by non-human races to refer to the speciess originating from Sol III.
 The Expanded Universe makes it clear that the Confederation is centered on Terra/Earth, but includes members from other species, such as the Firekkans.

 - In the Unrealverse, the Skaarj call humans Terrans.

 - PlanetSide has the Terran Republic, which still calls its home Earth.

-- Rock 'n Roll Racing refers to Snake Sanders' home planet (very blatantly Earth-like) as Terra.
+- Rock n' Roll Racing refers to Snake Sanders' home planet (very blatantly Earth-like) as Terra.

 - The Battle Opera Gunmech universe has the Terran Alliance.